connellw/ConnellsBlog/_posts/2021-12-10-domain-events-vs-integration-events.md

 }
 ```

 This could be the same persistence used for the persisted events mentioned earlier.
-Rather than removing notifications once they are handled, they could remain in an event store for a period of time with a marker indicating that they have already been handled or published.
+Rather than removing them from the store once they are handled, they could remain in an event store for a period of time.
 This gives clients the option to query for events they may have missed or lost somehow.

 # Event Sourcing

-In fact, this event store could even be the primary source of the domain's data.
+In fact, an event store could even be the primary source of the domain's data.
 We could rebuild the state of aggregates just by applying these events, then we wouldn't need a transaction to persist them atomically with the state changes — they *are* the state changes.

 Or we could do that and still use a transaction to persist the event along with a change to a separate **read store**.
 But we are now delving into what should perhaps be a separate post about CQRS...